SOME MAJOR SPOILERS WILL BE UNMARKED

 A vice-principal at Arcadia High.
 A not-particularly-attractive woman with bleached hair.
 Introduced wearing a colorful blouse and scarf.

 - Reasonable Authority Figure: She goes to significant lengths to try to reduce conflicts between the students who stayed and those who left, and when she sees the record of Emma and Sophia's bullying campaign, she acts to rectify the situation.
-There are hints that this is a subversion, however, as Taylor Hebert's name was in a list of students that should be treated with especial care.
+There are hints that this is a subversion, however, as Taylor Hebert's name was in a list of students that should be treated with special care.

 A lawyer specializing in parahumans cases.
 A handsome Latino man, sharp-dressed, styled black hair, but with a scar on one nostril and cheekbone.
-He is employed by Skitter after she surrenders to the PRT

 - Badass Normal: Presumably — he is a defense attorney who works for supervillains.